annotell/public-docs/docs-src/docs/kognic-io/overview.md

 For example, if the `external_id` of the scene is `shanghai_20200101` then the `frame_id` could be encoded as `shanghai_20200101:0` for the first frame, `shanghai_20200101:1` for the second frame and so on.

-Similar to the metadata capability available on a scene-level, it's also possible to provide metadata on a _frame_ level.
+It's also possible to provide `metadata` on a _frame_ level for sequential frames.
 It consists of _flat_ key-value pairs and is not exposed to annotators during the production of annotators.

 As an example, let's say we want to create a scene of type `CamerasSequence` consisting of 2 frames, each with camera images from two sensors `R` and `L`.